 School leavers who are looked after typically have lower attainment compared to those who are not looked after.

 The Education Service continues to work closely with schools and partner services/agencies to raise the attainment and achievement of our care experienced young people.
 Overall, due to the small numbers in the looked after cohort trends in data tend to fluctuate widely.
-The Leavers data for 2018/19 will be available and reported in Q4.
+The Leavers data for 2018/19 for Care Experienced Young People showed an increase in Pupils receiving 1 or more award at Level 4, 5, 6 and 7.
+The numbers of pupils receiving 3 or more awards at Levels 3, 4, 5 and 6 also increased across the board.
+The largest increase on 2017/18 Care experienced Leavers is for 5 or more awards at Level 4 and 5 which has seen an increase of 28% at Level 4 and 25% at Level 6.